etcyl/files2pdf/README.md

 # Flask PDF Merger

-This Flask-based application allows you to merge multiple files (images and text files) into a single PDF.
-The app supports various file types including .png, .jpg, and .txt and provides a user-friendly interface via a web browser.
+This Flask-based application allows you to merge multiple files (images, text files, and PDFs) into a single PDF.
+The app supports various file types including .png, .jpg, .jpeg, .txt, and .pdf, and provides a user-friendly interface via a web browser.

-Features
+## Features

-    Supported File Types: Merge .png, .jpg, .jpeg, and .txt files into a single PDF.
+    Supported File Types: Merge .png, .jpg, .jpeg, .txt, and .pdf files into a single PDF.
     Automatic Encoding Detection: Handles text files with different encodings (e.g., UTF-8, ISO-8859-1).
-    User-Friendly Interface: Web-based interface for uploading and merging files.
+    User-Friendly Interface: Web-based interface for uploading, reordering, and merging files.
+    File Management: Allows you to move files up or down in the list and remove files before merging.
+    Progress Indicator: Displays a progress bar with a fun animated dog icon that moves as the merging progresses.
-    Responsive Design: Simple and clean UI using modern web styling.
+    Responsive Design: Simple and clean UI using modern web styling, including mobile-friendly layout.

 ## Prerequisites